Timeline of the COVID-19 pandemic

-The timeline of the COVID-19 pandemic lists the articles containing the chronology and epidemiology of SARS-CoV-2, the virus that causes the coronavirus disease 2019 (COVID-19) and is responsible for the COVID-19 pandemic.
+The timeline of the COVID-19 pandemic lists the articles containing the chronology and epidemiology of SARS-CoV-2.
+The first human cases of COVID-19 occurred in Wuhan, People's Republic of China, around 17 November 2019.

-The first human cases of COVID-19 occurred in Wuhan, People's Republic of China, on or about 17 November 2019.
-The first confirmed human case in the United States was on 19 January 2020.
-The World Health Organization declared the COVID-19 outbreak a Public Health Emergency of International Concern (PHEIC) on 30 January 2020, and first referred to it as a pandemic on 11 March 2020.
-The WHO ended the PHEIC on 5 May 2023.

 Worldwide timelines by month and year

-The 2019 and January 2020 timeline articles include the initial responses as subsections, and more comprehensive timelines by nation-state are listed below this section.
+The 2019 and 30 January 2020 timeline articles include the initial responses as subsections, and more comprehensive timelines by nation-state are listed below this section.